How to ensure AR programmes deliver to the bottom line – part one

 My pithy repost was met with a sigh of exasperation.

-Obviously what my mate meant was, ‘So how on earth do you manage both to afford and to maintain client service levels when you are away for much of the summer and you are just a humble freelancer and therefore at everyone’s beck and call 365 days a year?’
+Obviously, what my mate meant was, ‘So how on earth do you manage both?
+To maintain client service levels when you are away for much of the summer?
+Aren’t you just a humble freelancer at everyone’s beck and call 365 days a year?’

-But one of the main reasons I went freelance was to get closer to a good work/life balance.
-And I’m guessing that’s why you did too and spending time with the people that matter most is a big part of that.
-I can’t imagine you turned freelance to earn loads of money – so once the bills are paid, ‘affording’ to take time off is really just a matter of priorities.
-New bike, or a cycling holiday?
+However, one of the main reasons I went freelance was to get closer to a good work/life balance.
+And I’m guessing that’s why you did, too.
+Spending time with the people that matter most is a big part of that.
+I can’t imagine you turned freelance to earn loads of money, so once the bills are paid, ‘affording’ time off is a priority.
+New bike or a cycling holiday?
 New wardrobe, or a tan?
-It does help that I usually share the work I have got, so it’s easy enough to ask one of the collective to be at the end of the line if a client needs urgent advice while I’m away.
+It helps that I usually share my work, so it’s easy enough to ask one of the collective to be at the end of the line if a client needs urgent advice while I’m away.

-Some freelancers just enslave themselves to their desks due to lack of faith, both in their own worth and the proverbial uncertainty of the future, rather than any real concrete reason.
-Do your best the rest of the year to look after a good client and a good client will look after you – afterall who needs a bad client
+Some freelancers shackle themselves to their desks due to a lack of faith in their worth and uncertainty about the future.
+Do your best for the rest of the year to look after a good client, and a good client will look after you.
+After all, who needs a bad client?

 It should be remembered that the proverbial lament of the self-employed, ‘If I don’t work, I don’t get paid.’
-Can be flipped on its head to also mean, ‘If I’m ok with not getting paid, I can take time off.’
+It can be flipped on its head to mean, ‘If I’m ok with not getting paid, I can take time off.’

-Time off in search of half term sunshine on a farm in Greece, country house coddling in Snowdonia, armed with a dongle, we holed up in Devon for weeks, and then went quite AWOL on a vast eating tour of Puglia with the annual 50 miles trek around another bit of the Cornish Coast to get back into all our clothes.
+Time off in search of half-term sunshine on a farm in Greece, country house coddling in Snowdonia, armed with a dongle, we holed up in Devon for weeks.
+We then went AWOL on a vast eating tour of Puglia with the annual 50-mile trek around another bit of the Cornish Coast to get back into all our clothes.

-Ok so the blogging, the marketing, the banking, and the admin, the networking, the reading, erm they are in need of tending – but the clients and I are back on track and the house hasn’t been repossessed, there’s plenty of time for filing when it’s cold.
+Ok, so the blogging, the marketing, the banking, the admin, the networking, the reading… they all need tending.
+But the clients and I are back on track, and the house hasn’t been repossessed.
+There’s plenty of time for filing when it’s cold.

 Time to read: 1 minute

-This post is brief as it is in fact just a shameless plug to say, now it’s official, we exist!
+This post is brief because it’s just a shameless plug to say it’s official – our virtual agency exists!

-In going live we now have a home for our recently formed small collective of senior comms freelancers, to demonstate their love of B2B technology and our honed range of skill sets, PR, AR, social, content and design.
+In going live, we now have a home for our recently formed small collective of senior comms freelancers.
+Here, we can demonstrate our love of B2B technology and our range of skill sets across PR, AR, social, content, and design.

-It’s taken us forever to get the site together least that’s how it feels to a girl who goes long on ‘genius’ ideas and falls short on patience.
-But we are live now and despite the fact I’ve been immortalized in Ugg boots, I could not be more proud…
+It’s taken us forever to put the site together.
+At least that’s how it feels to a girl who goes long on ‘genius’ ideas and falls short on patience.
+But our virtual agency is live now, and despite being immortalized in Ugg boots, I could not be more proud.

 Top ten tips for writing snappy copy